 We predicted that high pCO2 exposure would redirect energy away from storage to maintenance processes, resulting in delayed gametogenesis and poor fecundity in the spring.
 After exposure to 3045 µatm pCO2 (pH 7.31), fewer oysters contained ripe or advanced male gonad tissue than in ambient pCO2, signaling reduced spermatogenic activity.
 Female gonad, sex ratios, and subsequent fecundity were not affected by sole exposure to high pCO2.
 Similar impacts on gametogenesis during exposure were observed in the Sydney rock (S. glomerata) and Eastern (C. virginica) oysters, but with varying pCO2 thresholds.
 Parker et al. (2018) found S. glomerata gametogenesis to slow in 856 µatm (pH 7.91), and Boulais et al. (2017) found normal rates at 2260 µatm (pH 7.5), delay at 5584 µatm (pH 7.1), and full inhibition at 18480 µatm (pH 6.9) in C. virginica.
 Together, these studies indicate that high pCO2 slows the rate of gametogenesis, but the level at which pCO2 affects gametogenesis appears species-specific, and likely reflective of variable physiological mechanisms and reproductive strategies.

 The combined effects of sequential elevated temperature and pCO2 treatments did not act synergistically to delay gonad development, but instead resulted in oysters with gonad stage and fecundity no different from the untreated oysters.
 Similarly, combined simultaneous temperature and high pCO2 exposures did not affect S. glomerata fecundity (Parker et al., 2018).
 We did detect a pCO2 dependent effect of temperature on the average number of larvae released per day.
 Oysters that had previously been exposed to 10°C produced more larvae than 6°C, but only after ambient pCO2 exposure, which may reflect a general reproductive arrest that occurs when exposed to high pCO2.
-These preliminary dual-stressor studies indicate that high pCO2 slows gametogenesis, elevated temperature accelerates it, and these two environmental drivers act antagonistically on gonad development if occurring in the same reproductive season.
+Despite experimental differences (e.g. sequential vs. simultaneous exposures) which can influence outcomes (Bible et al. 2017), both Parker et al. (2018) and the present study indicate that high pCO2 slows gametogenesis, elevated temperature accelerates it, and these two environmental drivers act antagonistically on gonad development if occurring in the same reproductive season.
+An important factor not included in either study is ecologically relevant variability.
+Temporal temperature and pCO2 cycles, driven by tides and diurnal photosynthesis, could offer daily refuge or expose Olympia oysters to dynamic changes, and alterin how combined stressors interact (Cheng et al. 2015).

 In contrast to prior studies, temperature and pCO2 did not impact O. lurida sex ratios, whereas in high pCO2 C. virginica skewed male (Boulais et al., 2017), and S. glomerata skewed female (Parker et al., 2018).
 This observation may be explained by very low incidence of total reproductive inactivity in our O. lurida cohorts — only four out of the 108 oysters that were sampled prior to pCO2 treatment contained empty follicles — and thus sex ratios may be different if pCO2 exposure occurs earlier in life during initial sex differentiation.
 Furthermore, high pCO2 exposure only occurred in winter, prior to spawning.
 If high pCO2 persists during oocyte maturation and spawning, O. lurida fecundity may be reduced similar to C. virginica and S. glomerata.
-Future research should examine O. lurida spawning and fertilization in first-year juveniles across a range of pCO2 to determine conditions in which gametogenesis and sex determination are affected.
+Future research should examine O. lurida sexual development during the initial switch from male to female, which can occur the first winter after settlement (Moore et al., 2016), and spawning and fertilization across a range of pCO2 to determine conditions in which gametogenesis and sex determination are affected.

 Offspring